opsdis/icinga2-exporter/README.md

 # Running

-## Development with quart built in webserver
+## Development

+Run the `icinga2-exporter` with the built-in Quart webserver:

     python -m  icinga2_exporter -f config.yml

-The switch -p enable setting of the port.
+To see all options:

+    python -m  icinga2_exporter -h

 ## Production with gunicorn as ASGI continer